 Many of the schools OPAL works with are Ofsted ‘outstanding’ and OPAL has been praised in a number of Ofsted school inspection reports.
 Several HMI inspectors who offer Ofsted preparation advice refer schools to OPAL.

 OPAL relevance to the 2019 Ofsted Inspection Framework

 2019 Update The new inspection framework expects schools to take a much broader approach to the development of characteristics in the areas of ‘personal development’ and ‘behaviour and attitudes‘ which OPAL is especially effective at delivering.
 Even the inspection area of ‘Leadership and Management‘ can benefit from the structured, hierarchical approach taken by the OPAL Programme.
 This is because Intent (what and why), Implementation (how and when) and Impact (evaluation, reflection, success criteria) have been at the very core of the OPAL Programme ever since its inception back in 2005!

 Ofsted looks for behaviour which supports children in becoming resilient, well adjusted and competent citizens who are equipped to cope in the world beyond school.
-They are interested in how schools support development of the core skills that are best accrued by children through high quality play, including co-operation, context-rich language use, problem solving, negotiation, creativity and mental and physical well-being.
+They are interested in how schools support the development of the core skills that are best accrued by children through high-quality play, including co-operation, context-rich language use, problem-solving, negotiation, creativity and mental and physical well-being.

 OPAL enables schools to clearly evidence both a base-line and also a monitorable improvement strategy for active learning, well being and physical activity.

 One of the first schools to be inspected in 2019 was an OPAL Platinum school, Fairlight Primary in Brighton, where the quality of play and its contribution to the school was noted in the Ofsted report;